git/git.github.io/rev_news/drafts/edition-13.md

 ### Support
 -->

+## Developer Spotlight: Sebastian Schuberth

+* Who are you, and what do you do?

+I'm a passionate software engineer with a wide range of interests and focus on quality, but I'm particularly interested in cross-platform development.
+As a techie I'm always trying to look over the rim of a tea cup to learn something new.
+Since a while, I got more and more interested in taking build automation to the extreme and helping other developers to get the most out of Git, their other tools, and CI.
+Also, I consider myself sort of a Git Evangelist, promoting the use of Git and teaching it to people where ever I can.

+* What would you name your most important contribution to Git?

+My contributions so far have mostly revolved around running Git on Windows, which is why only small portions of my work are visible upstream.
+I guess my most important contribution so far is the Git for Windows installer, which I started about 7 years ago.
+It gave a face to Git on Windows and lowered the hurdle for Windows developers to give Git a try.

+* What are you doing on the Git project these days, and why?

+Recently, I've not been contributing much to Git, neither to upstream nor the Windows port.
+This is mostly due to time constraints, my choice of programming languages I (currently) like to work with, and also personal dissensions.
+Instead, I focus on other tools in the Git ecosystem, like JGit and Gerrit.

+* If you could get a team of expert developers to work full time on something in Git for a full year, what would it be?

+Wow, that's a very temping idea :-) There are many small nuisances that deserve to be addressed, but if I was to name a single big topic, I'd say Git should be rewritten as a library, probably by just using libgit2 and making the CLI a thin wrapper around it.
+As a side effect this would mean to implement all of Git in C, and not use any Shell / Perl / Python scripts anymore, which both improves performance and portability.

+* If you could remove something from Git without worrying about backwards compatibility, what would it be?

+There's not one big thing that comes to my mind, but I believe a general clean-up of legacy code, deprecated command line options and wording in the docs could help :-)

+* What is your favourite Git-related tool/library, outside of Git itself?

+If I think about which Git-related tool has added the most value to code I work on in terms of code quality, that would certainly be Gerrit.
+It's UI is not the nicest, but gitk / git gui users will hardly notice ;-) And even in the GitHub-times Gerrit is vastly superior in the information it can display, like diffs between different iterations of patches.

 ## Releases

 The last month we saw some maintenance releases of Git, along with some RCs of the upcoming 2.8: